-We should continue to be vigilant in our continued search for the likely more widespread distribution of this potentially devastating pest throughout NY.
+We should be vigilant in our continued search for the likely more widespread distribution of this potentially devastating pest throughout NY.
 Systematic research survey efforts will continue to identify the full distribution of SCN in NY.
-Soil sampling for SCN analysis is recommended for growers who suspect infestation, and this service is available through the Plant Disease Diagnostic Clinic at Cornell University and other state and commercial laboratories.
+Soil sampling for SCN analysis is recommended for growers who suspect infestation, and this service is available through a number of state and commercial laboratories.
 Because the nematodes are very persistent in the soil, and have a complicated race structure, an integrated management approach is recommended.
-Management practices include crop rotation, planting race-specific resistant varieties, nematicidal seed treatments and cultural practices that reduce plant stress and optimize plant health and yield.
+Management practices include crop rotation, planting and rotating race-specific resistant varieties, nematicidal seed treatments and cultural practices that reduce plant stress and optimize plant health and yield.

 - First Report of the Soybean Cyst Nematode, Heterodera glycines, in New York - APS Journals, November 2017, Volume 101, Number 11 Page 1957